maternion/MatOllama/README.md

 Once a model is loaded:
 - Type messages directly
 - Use `/switch 2` to change models while preserving context
+- Use `/unload` to unload current model and exit chat mode
 - Use `/exit` to leave chat mode
 - Use `stop` or Ctrl+C to halt generation